jcgalbano/paraloans/README.md

 `Cypress ^13.13.1` for some e2e and component tests.
 `Jest ^29.7.0` and `Supertest ^7.0.0` for some tests on the services and a request spec on the controller.

 Please make sure to have these fundamentals before you start with installation.

+Also another README on the web directory.
+Good way to see the dependency matrix.

 ## **Installation Steps**
 ### **Frontend**